urql-graphql/urql/docs/advanced/retry-operations.md

 ---
-title: Retrying operations
+title: Retrying Operations
 order: 4
 ---

-# Retrying operations
+# Retrying Operations

 The `retryExchange` lets us retry specific operation, by default it will retry only `network errors` but we can specify additional options to add